tdfffffffff/voice-emotion-recognition/README.md

 # voice-emotion-recognition

-This repository contains a **voice emotion recognition system** built using public audio datasets (RAVDESS, CREMA-D).
-The project demonstrates both **classical machine learning on handcrafted features** and **deep learning using Wav2Vec2** to predict emotions from voice recordings.
+This repository contains an **end-to-end Voice Emotion Recognition system**, covering data processing, feature engineering, model training, evaluation, and cloud deployment using **Azure Machine Learning**.

+The project compares **classical machine learning approaches** with state-of-the-art **deep learning (Wav2Vec2)** and culminates in a **real-time Azure ML online endpoint** for inference.

 ## Overview
-The project explores the trade-offs between CPU-efficient classical ML pipelines and GPU-powered deep learning models:
+The goal of this project is to predict human emotions from speech audio using two complementary approaches:

 1. **Classical ML Pipeline**
    - Extracts and aggregates audio features (MFCCs, Chroma STFT, Spectral Contrast, Tonnetz, Zero-Crossing Rate, RMS, etc.)